In This Article

 85–100Optimal

-Your body is recovered.
-Good day to push hard.
+Your body is primed for high performance.
+This is the day to push hard.

 70–84Good

-• Prioritize sleep and recovery tonight to maintain this range tomorrow
+• Prioritize sleep and nutrition today to set up tomorrow better

 Protocol